 Thickness: 3.9 in.

-What we like: A simple and inexpensive pad.
+What we like: A simple, well-priced, and lightweight pad.

 What we don’t: Doesn’t measure up to the Organic Simple and Metolius Recon II above.